INTERESTING FACTS ABOUT THE MILKY WAY !!!

 According to the general theory of relativity, the black hole is a region of space from which nothing can escape.

-The biggest known galaxy is IC 1101, which is estimated to be about 50 times the Milky Way’s size.
+The biggest known galaxy is IC 1101, which is estimated to be about 50 times the size of the Milky Way.

 The Milky Way got its name from Greek astronomers who taught it looked like a puddle of spilled milk.